soleofthesea/harry-potter-gen-z/book_1/chapter_6.md

 Uncle Vernon grunted like a piggu.

-"I needz ta go to Kings Cross tmr.
+"I finna be at Kings Cross tmr.
 Can I catch a ride?"

 Uncle Vernon grunted like a piggu again.
 "I'm not an Uber, bozo.
 Dafuq you wizards be using a train anyway?
 Yous carpets all got holes?"

 "You ask me I ask tree."

-"Well do you at least know where the school be at?"
+"Well ya boi at least know where the school be at?"

 "Tru dat, I'll check."
 Harry took the note from his pocket.
 "It just says I need to be at Platform nine and three quarters at eleven o clock."